VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 3. AMI ID is different for different region even the image is the same.
 4. *InstanceLimitExceeded* error occur when you have reached the limit on the number of instances that you can launch in a region.
 5. *InsufficientInstanceCapacity* error occur when AWS does not currently have enough available On-Demand capacity to service your request.
+6. EC2 has 3 types of tenancy:
+	* Default, which your instance runs on shared hardware.
+	* Dedicated or dedicated instance, which your instance runs on single-tenant hardware.
+	* Host or dedicated host, which your instance runs on a dedicated host, which is an isolated server with configurations that you can control.
 ### Scheduled instance ([Reference](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-scheduled-instances.html))
 1. Scheduled instance cannot be stopped or rebooted, only manual termination is allowd.
 After terminated for a few minutes, it can be relaunch again.
 2. Scheduled instance is terminated three minutes before the end of the current scheduled time period.